Augrabies Falls

 The Augrabies Falls /ɔːˈxrɑːbiːz/ is a waterfall on the Orange River, the largest river in South Africa.
 Since 1966 the waterfall, set in a desolate and rugged milieu, is enclosed by the Augrabies Falls National Park.
 The falls are around 56 m in height.
 Some sources cite an approximate height of 146 m; this is actually the height from the base of the canyon to the top of the walls, not that of the falls themselves.

 Exploration

 The original Khoikhoi residents named the waterfall "Ankoerebis" — "place of great noise" — from which the Trek Boers, who settled here later on, derived the name, "Augrabies".
 The last leader of area's native residents was Klaas Pofadder who lived on an island upstream of the falls, now known as Klaas Island.
 The first European to see the falls was the renegade Swedish mercenary Hendrik Jakob Wikar.
 He arrived at the falls in October 1778, after years long wanderings in the wilderness.
 When another traveler, George Thompson, was led to the falls by his Koranna guides in 1826, he named it after King George IV.

+In the early 1920s the soldier, adventurer and statesman Deneys Reitz swam up the plunge pool and into the cavern behind the falls, laying a claim to have been the first person to do so and live.